favstats/peRspective/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Instead of just the entire comments you can also score individual sentences with `score_sentences = T`.
+Instead of scoring just entire comments you can also score individual sentences with `score_sentences = T`.
 In this case the Perspective API will automatically split your text into reasonable sentences and score them in addition to an overall score.